RiotGamesCookbooks/nexus-cookbook/README.md

 Description
 ===========

-Installs and configures Apache Maven
+Installs and configures Sonatype Nexus

 Requirements
 ============

 Platform:

-* Debian, Ubuntu, CentOS, Red Hat, Fedora
+* Ubuntu

 The following Opscode cookbooks are dependencies: